 But as the party slips into after-hours mode, there’s a shift in tone.
 The timbres sharpen; the rhythms crystallise; the revellers, lost in an intensely buzzing haze, snap to attention.
 Through the smoke machine emanations, illuminated by little more than a scatter of neon tubes, you can see what’s responsible for that transformation: Ben UFO has taken the reins.

-Two days later, Mixmag is in Manhattan’s West Chelsea to meet up with Thomson after an arduous, afternoon-long photoshoot.
+Two days later, Mixmag is in Manhattan’s West Chelsea to interview Ben after an arduous, afternoon-long photoshoot.
 “These things don’t come especially naturally to me,” he admits as we trudge through the streets in search of a place to chat, his voice implying that the shoot was more of endurance test than he’s willing to let on.
-But Thomson – who at 32 remains as youthful-looking as in 2007 when he, Pearson Sound (aka David Kennedy) and Kevin McAuley (aka Pangaea) founded Hessle Audio while students at Leeds – is still fired up from the party, despite its humble setting.
+But Ben – who at the age of 32 remains as youthful-looking as in 2007 when he, Pearson Sound (aka David Kennedy) and Kevin McAuley (aka Pangaea) founded Hessle Audio while students at Leeds – is still fired up from the party, despite its humble setting.
 “I loved that place,” he says after we settle into our booth at a 60s-era diner, one of the few remaining vestiges of old New York in this hyper-gentrified neighborhood.
 “Everyone seemed on the same page, from the door staff to the sound crew to the dancers.
 I really like the feeling of informality you get at that kind of party.”

 “It was the first time I’ve ever been to The Loft, and it was really enjoyable,” he says.
 “One of the best things about it was that no-one was facing the DJ, and people were dancing with each other.
 I barely even looked at who was playing.
 What the DJs were doing didn’t feel performative.
 That’s something I strive for myself.”